Quick Answer

 Retting is the process of keeping the dried flax stalks damp or wet to break down the pectin that binds the fibers to the woody stem.

-Dew retting is the traditional method: Flax stems are laid in fields and exposed to moisture from dew, rain, and air.
+Dew retting is still used in Europe: Flax stems are laid in fields and exposed to moisture from dew, rain, and air.
 Bacteria and fungi naturally decompose the outer layers while leaving the inner fibers intact.

 This controlled decomposition is critical to separating the usable linen fibers from the unusable woody parts of the stalk.